Mary Chia halts trading, delays AGM

-Weight loss and spa treatment firm Mary Chia Holdings called for a trading halt yesterday, a day after it asked for more time to hold its annual general meeting for the financial year ended March 31.
+SINGAPORE - Weight loss and spa treatment firm Mary Chia Holdings called for a trading halt on Thursday morning (July 13), a day after it asked for more time to hold its annual general meeting for the financial year ended March 31, 2017.

-Mary Chia said its accounts and those of its subsidiaries were closed at the end of May.

-As a result, their external auditors have just commenced their audit and will need time to complete the audit fieldwork and review of the annual report for this year.
+As a result, the company's and its subsidiaries' external auditors have just commenced their audit and will need time to complete the audit field work and review of the 2017 annual report.

 Get The Straits Times